 The Department of Defense oversees a vast array of people and assets at home and abroad.
 We would improve the nation’s security by reducing our global overreach and adopting a more restrained and defensive strategy.
 We should cut the number of military personnel and reduce overseas deployments to save money and relieve burdens on military families.

 - Refocusing U.S. Defense Strategy.
-The department’s budget is built on an excessively ambitious strategy that tries to do too much, but leaves the nation less safe from true threats.
+The department’s budget is built on an overly ambitious strategy that tries to do too much, but leaves us less safe from true threats.
 Defense is a core federal function, but much of the work of today’s military has little to do with protecting our vital interests.

 - A Plan to Cut Military Spending.
 U.S. ground forces should be reduced by one-third over time, which is possible without reducing U.S. security.
 The Navy should be restructured to operate as a surge force, rather than being a permanent global presence.
 We should also shift more of the burdens of defense to other prosperous democracies.

 - Rightsizing U.S. Ground Forces.
-Rising personnel costs have added to the ballooning defense budget.
-The Army and Marines have grown 15 percent since 2001, driven by the view that future wars will resemble those in Iraq and Afghanistan.
-But it is not in our interest to topple foreign regimes and attempt long-term nation building.
+Rising personnel costs have pushed up the defense budget.
+The Army and Marines have grown since 2001, driven by the view that future wars will resemble those in Iraq and Afghanistan.
+But it is not in our interest to topple regimes and attempt long-term nation building.
 For combating terrorism, we do not need such a large Army as we have today.